-^{} Mr. Pead's separation agreement provides for the accelerated vesting of 15,688 of the service-based restricted stock units granted in 2011.
-After considering the number of shares that vested in 2012, the remaining 24,653 service-based restricted stock units granted in 2011 have been forfeited.
+\ In connection with Mr. Pead's termination of service as Chairman of the Board, director and officer of the Company effective April 25, 2012, his separation agreement provides for the accelerated vesting of 15,688 of the service-based restricted stock units granted in 2011.
+After considering the number of shares that vested in 2012, the remaining 24,653 servicebased restricted stock units granted in 2011 have been forfeited.